mpv-player/mpv/DOCS/interface-changes.rst

       such as well.
     - the VO opengl fbo-format sub-option does not accept "rgb" or "rgba" anymore
+    - all VO opengl prescalers have been removed (replaced by user scripts)
  --- mpv 0.17.0 ---
     - deprecate "track-list/N/audio-channels" property (use
       "track-list/N/demux-channel-count" instead)